zebbyG/ZebbyG/README.md

 ### <a href="https://github.com/zebbyG">ZEBBYLION NJAU</a>

 - 🔭 I’m currently working on growing my back-end skills.
-- 🌱 I’m currently learning python, JS, MySQL.
+- 🌱 I’m currently learning python, JS, MySQL, TS.
-- 👯 I’m looking to collaborate on any python, JS and MySQL projects.
+- 👯 I’m looking to collaborate on any python, JS, Ts, and MySQL projects.
 - 💬 Ask me anything.
 Am ready to help💯
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/zebbylion-njau-3b6a6723b/">My Linkedin</a>
 - 😄 Pronouns: He😅